-Stress Engineering Services performs material condition assessments on vessels and high temperature plants by extracting small material samples commonly referred to as “small scoop” samples.
-These samples can be taken at various depths so that minimum wall is not violated and allows for conclusive metallurgical evaluations to be performed without requiring significant weld repairs.
+At Stress Engineering Services, we perform material condition assessments on vessels and high temperature plants by extracting small material samples commonly referred to as small “scoop” samples.
+These samples can be taken at various depths so that minimum wall is not violated, and weld repairs are not required.